-Fratti knows a thing or two about the original Fellini film, since he's the one who initially adapted it for Broadway more than 30 years ago.
-The musical went on to win 13 Tony awards while in its first run and later in a revival.
+Fratti knows a thing or two about the original Fellini film since he's the one who adapted it for Broadway more than 30 years ago.
+The musical went on to win 13 Tony awards in its first run and later in a revival.

-The story goes back to 1974 when Fratti had the idea to transform Fellini's 1963 iconic film, 8 ½ into a stage production.
-He did so in Italian under the title, Six Passionate Women, and then collaborated with fellow writer/composer, Maury Yeston to make an English version suited for Broadway.
-Eight years later, Nine opened to rave reviews in New York City.
-Three decades later, the Fellini classic was revived for a whole new audience, and those who were around in the days of Fellini and his Golden Age of Italian Cinema, could not have been more thrilled to be a part of it.
-I talked talked with Mario Fratti about his collaboration with Yeston, and he offered this insight.
+The story goes back to 1974 when Fratti had the idea to transform Fellini's 1963 film, "8 ½," into a stage production.
+He did so in Italian under the title "Six Passionate Women" and then collaborated with fellow writer/composer Maury Yeston to make an English version suited for Broadway.
+Eight years later, "Nine" opened to rave reviews in New York City.
+Three decades later, the Fellini classic was revived for a whole new audience, and those around in the days of Fellini could not have been more thrilled to be a part of it.
+I talked with Fratti about his collaboration with Yeston, and he offered this insight.
 "I wrote a beautiful scene in which Guido explains sex and love to children.
 Maury loved the scene.
 So he comes in the next day and changes the scene into a song!
 That's how musicals work.
 It's a collaboration between the writer and composer, and our collaboration was intense.
 It took seven long, painful years!"

 |With Mario Fratti at the 2012 edition of |

-|Fergie in a scene from Nine|
+|Fergie in a scene from "Nine"|

 |With Mario Fratti at his book presentation in Rochester, New York, 2010|

 Fratti continues to travel all over the globe giving lectures on Fellini.
 He is also a prolific author.
-He recently published a book called Unpredictable Plays, a collection of 28 plays with unpredictable endings.
-And for me being the eternal student of Italian cinema, it is such a pleasure and gift to know a writer with such a passion for his work, someone who has truly made a difference in his art and continues to spread his knowledge and experience to others.
+He recently published a book called "Unpredictable Plays," a collection of 28 plays with unpredictable endings.
+For me being an eternal student of Italian cinema, it is such a pleasure and gift to know a writer with such a passion for his work, someone who has truly made a difference in his art and continues to spread his knowledge and experience to others.